sigsum/sigsum/named-policy.md

 adding this particular witness be an improvement of the policy, compared to not adding this witness?"

+The question of which logs are witnessed by a given witness can also be considered to some extent.
+However, if there is a witness that would be suitable for use in a policy and the only problem is that it is not witnessing enough logs, then the preferred way of solving that problem is to have more logs configure that witness.
+That could be solved via participation in `witness-network.org` or similar, or by direct communication between witness and log operators.

 #### Independence of witnesses

 Ideally, we want the policy to be resilient against many different